ervandew/eclim/src/doc/content/vim/cheatsheet.rst

 Python Commands
 -----------------

+- :ref:`:PythonFindDefinition <:PythonFindDefinition>` -
+  Find the element under the cursor.
+- :ref:`:PythonSearchContext` -
+  Find the element under the cursor based on its context.
 - :ref:`:Validate <:Validate_python>` - Validates the current file using pyflakes_.
 - :ref:`:PyLint` - Runs pylint_ on the current file.
 - :ref:`:PythonRegex` - Opens a window for testing python regular expressions.